Health Care Litigation

 Compliance and Corporate Governance

-The passage of the Patient Protection and Affordable Care Act, as well as increasing budgetary pressures on federal and state governments, make audits and investigations in the health care industry increasingly likely.
+The continuing implementation of health care reform initiatives of both state and Federal levels, as well as increasing budgetary pressures on Federal and state governments, make audits and investigations in the health care industry increasingly likely.
 Capitalizing on our health care regulatory, government contracts, litigation, corporate and public policy experience, our team helps clients develop proactive compliance strategies, avoid violations of federal and state laws and regulations and defend their interests in audits and investigations.
 In particular, our clients turn to us for issues related to:

 - Federal and state fraud and abuse laws